Lux-AI-Challenge/Lux-Design-S1/README.md

 npm install -g @lux-ai/2021-challenge@1.2.2
 ```

+You may ignore any warnings that show up, those are harmless.
 To run a match from the command line (CLI), simply run

 ```
 lux-ai-2021 path/to/botfile path/to/otherbotfile